Daggerheart: Publication history

 In June 2025, Darrington Press released a new playtest for expanded Daggerheart mechanics including new character classes and ancestries.
 At Gen Con, in July 2025, Darrington Press announced multiple upcoming expansions for the game – a romantasy themed campaign frame titled "With Love and Magic" scheduled for release in 2026, a setting exploring a new genre for the game by Jeremy Crawford, an "interconnected adventure supplement" for various Daggerheart campaign frames by Chris Perkins, and a "new world" with player options created by Keith Baker and Jenn Ellis.
 Darrington Press also announced a Kickstarter, which then launched on September 30, 2025, for a play accessory focused on the nine classes from the core rulebook.
+In November 2025, Darrington Press announced the upcoming expansion sourcebook Daggerheart: Hope & Fear; it is scheduled to have an early release in August 2026 followed by a wide release on September 22, 2026.
+The sourcebook "nearly doubles the character creation options" with the inclusion of new classes and subclasses, ancestries, and community options as well as a new transformation mechanic which adds options such as "werewolf, vampire, ghost, or demigod".
+For Game Masters, the sourcebook adds "100 new gear items", "more than 130 adversaries", and "four new campaign suggestions with their own custom mechanics and themes".

 Reception

 The game sold out upon release.
 After the game's release, Mercer stated that Daggerheart was a major part of the company's future business plans.

 Multiple reviewers compared the game to Dungeons & Dragons (D&D), noting that the actual play show Critical Role started with the 5th Edition D&D. Game designer Rob Wieland praised the game in Forbes, stating that the game "celebrates the best parts of D&D while also not having to worry about legacy mechanics and earlier editions".
 Benjamin Abbott of GamesRadar+ liked the Hope and Fear mechanic for making it easier to act as the gamemaster.
 Samantha Nelson of Polygon felt that Daggerheart made failure more interesting, as well as improving choices for non-spellcasters.
 Jen Karner, for CNET, pronounced her "love" for Daggerheart as "the most accessible TTRPG I've ever played", including the game's use of cards to track gameplay as an alternative to the rulebook.
 GamingTrend also reviewed the game, saying that it is "a polished, inventive contender in the fantasy TTRPG space, marrying elegant mechanics with a strong narrative ethos".